open-contracting/infrastructure/docs/projects/index.md

     .. markdown::

-      In the context of OC4IDS, the term 'project' refers to a set of infrastructure assets in a specified location, generally the responsibility of a single procuring entity and budget authority: for example, a highway overpass or a university campus.
+      In the context of OC4IDS, the term 'project' refers to the development of a set of infrastructure assets in a specified location, generally the responsibility of a single procuring entity and budget authority: for example, a highway overpass or a university campus.

       In other contexts, the term 'project' can refer to a larger programme of work – of which projects in the sense of OC4IDS would form part of – like the construction of an entire highway.
 The term 'project' can also refer to a public investment to which funds are allocated in a government's budget, like the electrification of a rail network.